-vi.
-Only functionally water-dependent uses are allowed on, over or abutting a pier, wharf or other structure beyond the normal highwater line.
-The standards contained in § 16.5.20. are to be met.
+[6] Only functionally water-dependent uses are allowed on, over or abutting a pier, wharf or other structure beyond the normal high-water line.
+The standards contained in § 16.5.22. are to be met.

 16.2.5.
 Town Planner